-Description Used to configure the time in seconds between general query transmissions, the maximum time in seconds to wait for reports from members and the permitted packet loss that guarantees IGMP snoopina.
+Description Used to configure the time in seconds between general query transmissions, the be configured.

-Parameters <vlan_name 32> - The name of the VLAN for which IGMP snooping querier is to be configured.
+Parameters <vlan_name 32> - The name of the VLAN for which IGMP snooping querier is to query_interval <sec 1-65535> - Specifies the amount of time in seconds between general query transmissions.
+The default setting is 125 seconds.

-query_interval <sec 1-65535> - Specifies the amount of time in seconds between general query transmissions.
-The default setting is max_response_time <sec 1-25> - Specifies the maximum time in seconds to wait for reports from members.
+max_response_time <sec 1-25> - Specifies the maximum time in seconds to wait for reports from members.
 The default setting is 10 seconds.